-Being a brand-new mom, I didn’t anticipate the want, or the need, to find ways to play with my newborn baby.
+When I was a brand-new mom a couple years ago, I didn’t anticipate the want, or the need, to find ways to play with my newborn baby.
 As a result, I spent hours sorting through Pinterest, and Google to find new ways to engage my son and help him start to explore the world.

 As it turns out, I was able to come up with a list of many favorite favorite activities from when he was a newborn to three months.
 I discovered more ideas than I thought I would, and wanted to share this list with other new moms.
 If you have additional ideas, please include as a comment to this blog!

 Reading a Book- I have loved reading to my little one since he got here.
 It is a great way to spend time with him, engage in stories that were part of my childhood, and help develop his vocabulary.
 I cuddle him up, pick out a book (If Animals Said Goodnight is a personal favorite), and read.
 As he has gotten bigger and gained better head control, I have started propping him up in the rocking chair with his stuffed animals.
 He loves it!